 Transportation in Kiser Lake State Park

+If you're planning to visit during the winter months, it's a good idea to check the local weather forecast and road conditions before heading out, as snow and ice may make it difficult to maneuver big rigs in and around the park.
 Parking is available on the western and on the eastern side of the lake.
-You may find a parking space for your motorhome anywhere around the Memorial Shelter, Lakeview Shelter, Scenic Shelter, or all the way from Main Campground to Marina.
+You may find a parking space for your motorhome anywhere around the Memorial Shelter, Lakeview Shelter, Scenic Shelter, or all the way from Main Campground to the marina.

 Campgrounds and parking in Kiser Lake State Park